Deso-PK/make-trust-irrelevant/README.md

 * governed promotion;
 * failure conditions.

-VaultScroll is designed as an append-oriented, cryptographically chained forensic spine.
+VaultScroll is designed as an append-oriented cryptographically protected forensic spine.

-The important distinction is that KERNHELM does not rely solely on an application writing:
+The distinction is important.

+KERNHELM does not rely solely on an application writing:

 ```text
 "I behaved correctly."
 ```

-Kernel-wall outcomes are coupled to governed forensic evidence.
+The requesting actor should not also control the authoritative account of whether its effect was legitimate.

-The design goal is that consequential governed actions leave verifiable evidence tied to the authority and decision lineage rather than depending on mutable application logs controlled by the actor being observed.
+The architecture is designed so governed decisions and consequential effects leave cryptographically verifiable evidence tied to their authority lineage.

-This does not mean that compromised hardware, compromised cryptographic roots, or a compromised kernel are magically impossible.
+This does **not** mean:

+* compromised hardware is impossible;
+* compromised cryptographic roots are impossible;
+* compromised kernels are impossible;
+* every conceivable event can never be hidden under every threat model.

-It means that within KERNHELM's stated trust boundary, the software requesting an effect is not also entrusted with creating the authoritative record of whether that effect was legitimate.
+It means that within KERNHELM's stated trust boundary, the software requesting the effect is not entrusted with forging the authoritative record of whether the wall admitted it.

 ---